AbdelkerimMahfoudh/AbdelkerimMahfoudh/README.md

 - 👋 Hi, I’m @AbdelkerimMahfoudh
-- 👀 I’m interested in Dvelopement in general but particulary full stack web developement
+- 👀 I’m interested in Developement in general but particulary in front-end web developement
-- 🌱 I’m currently learning ReactJS, NodeJS and MongoDB
+- 🌱 I’m currently learning NextJS
-- 💞️ I’m looking to collaborate on Front-end web dev and also Flutter projects
+- 💞️ I’m looking to collaborate on Front-end web dev
 - 📫 How to reach me Abdelkerim.mahfoudh@gmail.com

 <!---